2023 Most Popular Allied Health Services Bachelor's Degree Schools in the Great Lakes Region

 About 33% of the students majoring in medical assisting at the school are women while 67% are male.

-Full Allied Health & Medical Assisting Services at Siena Heights University Report
+Read full report on Allied Health & Medical Assisting Services at Siena Heights University

-Ohio State University - Lima Campus landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree allied health and medical assisting services programs.
-Located in the rural area of Lima, Ohio State University - Lima Campus is a public college with a fairly small student population.
+Ohio State University - Lima Campus did quite well in this year’s ranking of the most popular places for allied health and medical assisting services students to get a bachelor’s degree.
+It came in at #6 on the list.
+Located in the rural area of Lima, Ohio State University - Lima Campus is a public school with a fairly small student population.

 After completing their Bachelor's Degree, medical assisting graduates from Ohio State University - Lima Campus carry an average student debt load of $21,501.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $313.

-Read full report on Allied Health & Medical Assisting Services at Ohio State University - Lima Campus
+Full Allied Health & Medical Assisting Services at Ohio State University - Lima Campus Report

 Explore the best allied health and medical assisting services colleges for a specific state in the Great Lakes region.